This I Believe (TV program)

 This I Believe is an early Australian television program.
 Broadcast 5 nights a week on Sydney station ATN-7, it debuted 3 December 1956 (on ATN's second day of programming).
 It was a 15-minute program in which Eric Baume would provide a commentary on current world events.
+At the end of each TV program he would say "This I believe".
 The program ended around July 1958.
 According to television listings in the Sydney Morning Herald, the last few episodes of the program aired in an 11-minute time-slot.

 This I Believe was also a radio program with Baume, which debuted before the television series.

 An episode of this program is held by the National Film and Sound Archive and has been digitised.